-Proposals shall then be subject to an administrative check which will asses whether they satisfy all the applicable eligibility criteria mentioned in the checklist (annex C6 of the Manual).
+Proposals shall then be subject to an administrative check which will asses whether they satisfy all the applicable eligibility criteria mentioned in the checklist (Annex C6 of this Manual).
 Ineligible proposals will be disqualified from the evaluation process.

 The relevant Contracting Authority sends an e-mail to all MS Administrations which have sent an eligible proposal inviting them to participate in the selection meetings.